udippant/base-drafts/draft-ietf-quic-recovery.md

 of one significantly increases resilience to packet drop in both directions, thus reducing the probability of consecutive RTO events.

-QUIC's RTO algorithm differs from TCP in that the firing of an RTO timer is not considered a strong enough signal of packet loss, so does not result in an immediate change to congestion window or recovery state.
+QWIK's RTO algorithm differs from TCP in that the firing of an RTO timer is not considered a strong enough signal of packet loss, so does not result in an immediate change to congestion window or recovery state.
 An RTO timer expires only when there's a prolonged period of network silence, which could be caused by a change in the underlying network RTT.

-QUIC also diverges from TCP by including MaxAckDelay in the RTO period.
-Since QUIC corrects for this delay in its SRTT and RTTVAR computations, it is necessary to add this delay explicitly in the TLP and RTO computation.
+QWIK also diverges from TCP by including MaxAckDelay in the RTO period.
+Since QWIK corrects for this delay in its SRTT and RTTVAR computations, it is necessary to add this delay explicitly in the TLP and RTO computation.

 When an acknowledgment is received for a packet sent on an RTO event, any